refractionPOINT/lce_doc/docs/lc-marketplace.md

 # Add-ons Marketplace

-LimaCharlie offers additional free and paid integrated services through its  Marketplace.

-## Add-ons & Subscriptions</span>

-LimaCharlie has a well developed  Marketplace where users can enable a wide plethora of detections, lookups, and services.
+LimaCharlie has a marketplace where users can extend an organization's capabilities by subscribing to add-ons.

 These fall into one of several categories, each of which is linked below.

-* Detections
 * API
 * Lookup
 * Services
-* Community

 ## Developing Products